Resources for Christian Education

 • Pentecost is when we see the disciples put into action everything they had learned from and experienced with Jesus:

-• The result of the disciples doing what Jesus taught them is that a whole lot of people chose to become disciples of the disciples.
+• The result of the disciples doing what Jesus taught them is that a whole lot of new people chose to become disciples of the disciples.

 SHARE the Good News (a.k.a.
 The Destination)